SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/custom-copilot.md

       ![](./Media/cp15.png)

-1. The response not only answered the question based on the content found in these documents, but it also included citations (1) to that content to validate the accuracy of the information.
-When you click on an annotation, the app jumps right to the page of the document (2) that goes into the comparison of the plans, so that we can read more or do additional validation on the accuracy of the answer under the citation section.
+1. The response not only answered the question based on the content found in these documents, but it also included **citations** to that content to validate the accuracy of the information.
+When you click on an annotation, the app jumps right to the page of the document that goes into the comparison of the plans, so that we can read more or do additional validation on the accuracy of the answer under the citation section.

 1. Click on the **Edit** button on the left to rename.